Public Education and Outreach Sample Clauses

 AutoNDA by SimpleDocs

 Public Education and Outreach.
 All public education activities will be conducted by the Contractor.
 Contractor shall be responsible for ensuring that its customers consistently receive a high level of customer service and responsiveness.
-Contractor shall prepare an annual public education plan and meet with the City or the City’s representative to review the plan.
+Contractor may prepare an annual public education plan and meet with the City or the City's representative to review the plan.
 The City shall have the right to review all promotion materials and implementation of the promotion strategy.
-A detailed listing of Public Education and Outreach requirements can be found in Article 5.11 of the Franchise Agreement.

 Time is Money Join Law Insider Premium to draft better contracts faster.